KnowOneActual/Gene_crop_images/readme.md

-# Gene Photo Crop Project
+# Gene Photo Crop Project beta V7

 A project to batch crop a folder of photos as using the MacOS and open source tools